Blotz/blotz.github.io/content/posts/2025-05-25-Sourdough/index.md

 Let your dough rise for 4–6 hours at room temperature.

 Every hour, do a set of stretch and folds.
 Wet your hands so the dough doesn’t stick.
-Once it smooths out and passes the windowpane test, stop stretching and folding—just let it rise.
+Once it smooths out and passes the windowpane test, stop stretching and folding, just let it rise.

 {{<rawhtml>}}
 <video src="/posts/2025-05-25-sourdough/stretch_and_fold.mp4" height="300" controls>